saledream/OurBiography/README.md

 # OurBiography
-this project is all about simple biography website
+this project is all about simple biography website. we use HTML,CSS and javascript to complete this project